 All Trustees have completed the safeguarding training supplied by the National College and have confirmed understanding of the 2022 version of the statutory guidance 'Keeping Children Safe in Education'.
 Trustees have received guidance from a range of support bodies including the sector representative, Confederation of School Trusts, National Governors' Association and The Key among others.
-During the year the Chair of Trustees successfully completed the National Governors' Association 'Development for Chairs of Trustees' joining the spring cohort with the additional benefit of providing a networking opportunity with Leaders across the country.
+The Chair of Trustees has previously completed the National Governors' Association 'Development for Chairs of Trustees', with the additional benefit of providing a networking opportunity with Leaders across the country.